 Fifth, the psalms fall into at least five major kinds or types:

-Sixth, communion with God really is the purpose of the psalms.
+Sixth, the purpose of the psalms is communion with God.
 The psalms should be sung and prayed more than taught or preached.
 If reading the psalms does not move you to pray or sing, you have failed to appropriate what you read.
 After all, psalms are songs!
 Allow the psalm to move you to the kind of prayer or communion with God that it exemplifies.
 Lament psalms demonstrate how to commune with God when the bottom falls out of life.
 Praise psalms help you articulate the greatness of God.
 Wisdom psalms call you back to the way that leads to life.
 Let the psalmist’s words and emotions stir up similar responses of your own.
 Have none of your own?
 Pray the psalmist’s until you develop your own worship vocabulary.

 Much of Scripture is an inspired record of God’s words to His people.
 The psalms are different in that many of them are an inspired record of God’s people’s words to Him.
 That should tell us something.
 If communion with God is important enough to preserve for us inspired patterns of it, God must greatly desire the prayers, petitions, praise, and thanksgiving of His saints.
 Jesus truly does stand at the door and knock, wishing for communion with any believer who will open the door to Him (Rev. 3:20).